UPPMAX/programming_formalisms/docs/design_develop/OO_development.md

 This leads to a smaller semantic gap which gives two major benefits

-    -Understanding
+-**Understanding**
-        the semantic gap(The distance form input to understanding) between reality and model is smaller making the risk of misunderstanding less.
+The semantic gap(The distance form input to understanding) between reality and model is smaller making the risk of misunderstanding less.

-    - Modification
+- **Modification**
     The model tends to be local resulting from a individual item.
 Each of these are represented by a single object.

 ### Objects